GTA: A Benchmark for General Tool Agents: Related Work

 \textbf{Tool-use evaluations.} With the rise of LLM-based agents, many studies have been conducted to evaluate the tool-use capabilities of LLMs.
 ToolBench~\cite{toolbench} collects RESTful APIs and leverages ChatGPT~\cite{gpt4} to design tool-use tasks and corresponding tool chains.
 Two metrics, Pass Rate and Win Rate, are devised to evaluate the efficacy of tool use.
 APIBench~\cite{apibench} is a comprehensive dataset that includes APIs from HuggingFace, TorchHub, and TensorHub, with evaluation metrics focusing on Abstract Syntax Tree (AST) accuracy.
-API-Bank~\cite{apibank} comprises 53 commonly utilized APIs, such as SearchEngine, PlayMusic, BookHotel, and ImageCaption, along with a comprehensive tool-augmented LLM workflow, to evaluate the API calling, retrieving, and planning abilities. m\&m's~\cite{mnms} is a benchmark to evaluate tool-use for multi-step multimodal tasks.
+API-Bank~\cite{apibank} comprises 53 commonly utilized APIs, such as SearchEngine, PlayMusic, BookHotel, and ImageCaption, along with a comprehensive tool-augmented LLM workflow to evaluate the API calling, retrieving, and planning abilities. m\&m's~\cite{mnms} is a benchmark to evaluate tool use for multi-step multimodal tasks.
 It aims to evaluate different planning strategies for LLMs as planning agents.
-Most of the aforementioned benchmarks, however, rely on AI-generated queries.
+Most of the benchmarks above, however, rely on AI-generated queries.
 The tool-use steps are explicitly and rigidly included.
-Thus these queries do not accurately represent real-world scenarios.
-Among many previous studies, GAIA~\cite{gaia} is renowned for its real-world scenario based benchmark aiming at evaluating general AI assistants.
-It evaluates more general results grounded in real-world interactions, which is closer to our work.
-It designs questions that are conceptually simple for humans yet challenging for most advanced AIs.
+Thus, these queries do not accurately represent real-world scenarios.
+Among many previous studies, GAIA~\cite{gaia} is renowned for its real-world scenario based benchmark aiming at evaluating general AI assistants, which is closer to our work.
+It designs conceptually simple questions for humans yet is challenging for most advanced AIs.
 However, GAIA focuses on artificial general intelligence (AGI).
 In contrast, GTA is designed to evaluate tool agents specifically, offering real-deployed tools and executable tool chains for a fine-grained evaluation in real-world scenarios.
+Osworld~\cite{osworld} is also a real-world benchmark featuring multi-step, complex tasks inspired by authentic user cases.
+Still, it is specifically tailored for computer environments, whereas GTA is devised for tool agents operating in more generalized real-world scenarios.